 Specialised 2 Day Course - Specifically developed to Introduce participants to practical skills and techniques to elicit information through fact finding conversatiions undertaken as part of the audit process.

-2 -Day Course - introduces participants to a forensic conversation approach to the information gathering process specifically designed for use by public and private sector investigators.
+2 -Day Course (face2face) On Line 4 x 2 hour sessions - introduces participants to a forensic conversation approach to the information gathering process specifically designed for use by public and private sector investigators.